 The procedure for amending the plan is controlled by the Land Use Planning Act section 67-6509 (legislature.idaho.gov/statutesrules/idstat/title67/t67ch65/sect67-6509/) which provides requirements for the Planning and Zoning Commission and the governing board for amendment to the plan.
-Additionally, Ammon Code provides for timelines and requirements to be considered in Title 10, Chapter 4 (public.cityofammon.us/weblink/0/doc/56460/Page1.aspx).
-Section 10-4-3 requires that an "amendment is reasonably necessary, is in the interest of the public and is in harmony with the Land Use Plan adopted by the City Council."
+Additionally, Ammon Code provides for timelines and requirements to be considered in Title 10, Chapter 4 (www.cityofammon.us).